isomerpages/moe-jurongpri/_cce/Programmes/MOE Sexuality Education In Schools.md

 <center> <b>For <u>2023</u>, the Primary 5 lesson “<i>Did You Know</i>?” will also be conducted for the Primary 6 cohort. </b> </center>

+<b>Information for Parents</b>

+8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form can be completed [here](/files/ANNEX%20A.pdf).
+The completed opt-out form is to be submitted by 10/02/2023.

+10. Parents can contact the school at jps@schools.gov.sg or 65618837 for discussion or to seek clarification about the school’s Sexuality Education programme